nicodoggie/bastion-falls/content/locations/raibon-island.md

 They seem to have originally believed in a kind of Animism, wherein each living being was either endowed by a goddess of nature, or are themselves avatars of the goddess.
 By the time the Kalassarians have settled in the island, those beliefs seem to have evolved to incorporate the Kalassarian pantheon.
 Each creature was said to be an amalgamation of pieces of the souls of gods.
 The proportion that an individual contains dictates their nature.
 A tree. for example is mostly made of the soul of Pomona, and a monkey has equal propotions of Pomona and Volupta, and smaller amounts of Minerva and Justitia.
 In the 5th century, during the primacy of Hama as a political entity on the island, and the appearance of the group called the Hags of Hama, their beliefs have shifted to the worship of these hags as an embodiment of the will of the gods.
 After the Sinking of the Town of Hama, the Hausi have lamented its loss, and had become a part of their local lexicon as swear words and curses.

 In the ensuing years, the Hausi and their descendants have come to ascribe religious and cultural importance to theTurbiere de Hubar.
 The Hags of Hama themselves were said to have begun to reside in the Bog.
 Offerings and prayers are directed toward it, in addition to the Hags themselves.
-Their deceased is laid to rest in the waters in and around it.
+Their dead is laid to rest in the waters in and around it.
 They also place a general reverence upon the site, promulgating a set of legends and stories about the Bog and the Hags of Hama, including the lore surrounding the Frogmen and the Deep Lore.

 ## Locations

 ### Heimann Sound

 ### Port Rainoso
+See main article for [Port Rainoso](@/locations/port-rainoso.md)

-### Port Tresemmer
+### Port Tressemer
+See main article for [Port Tressemer](@/locations/port-tressemer.md)
 ### La Tourbiere de Hobar

-### Mont Trabar
+### Montrabar

 ### Papa Simbal's Hut